Ansible

 pip3 install ansible

-vim inventory
+vim hosts

 This inventory file should have the ips/names of the servers you will manage with a username if they require it.